equinox-one/fritterfactory/README.md

 # What's next
 Some ideas on how to improve this library
+ - Create more default providers for other types.
  - Use annotation processing to create mold classes instead of using [Symbols].

 License